Full version of 'Diablo: The Hell 2' mod.

-The Hell 2 mod is a second generation mod after classic The Hell.
-It gives more variety (monsters, items, spells, boss monsters, unique items, item & environment colors), introduces new character classes (now there are 29 instead of 6), increases replay value and adds lots of new unique and attractive gameplay features.
+The Hell 2 is a total overhaul HD mod, second generation mod after classic The Hell.
+It gives more variety (monsters, items, spells, boss monsters, unique items, item & environment colors), new character classes, increases replay value, adds new gameplay features.

-5. MUCH more content: improved and new game mechanics, improved and new spells, more and better sorted items, color schemes for everything, new monsters, many new bosses, thousands of uniques, new and resurrected quests, improved sounds, soundtrack remastered in stereo quality and new music, etc.
+5. More content: improved and new game mechanics, improved and new spells, more and better sorted items, color schemes for everything, new monsters, many new bosses, thousands of uniques, new and resurrected quests, improved sounds, soundtrack remastered in stereo quality and new music, etc.

 6. Improved game atmosphere: even more diabolical feel to Diablo 1 than ever before!

-7. New 29 classes to play (Warrior, Templar, Executioner, Summoners, Archers, Monks, Rogues, etc.) and 4 game modes (normal, hardcore, ironman and nightmare)!
+7. New classes to play (Warrior, Templar, Executioner, Summoners, Archers, Monks, Rogues, etc.) and 8 game modes (easy, normal, hard, hardcore, ironman soft iron, speedrun and nightmare)!

 Everything you equip on your character and use in inventory/belt.

-Let's see what are the main differences between D1 and TH.
+What are the main differences between D1 and TH?

 Item break occurs when current durability reaches 1, after that maximum durability starts depleting, when it hits 0, then the item is broken, destroyed.